-

 The draft Plan was developed following a review of the City’s Community Safety services, which identified opportunities to enhance safety through better use of technology.
 At the Ordinary Meeting of Council in April 2025, Council approved the draft Community Safety Technology Roll-out Plan for community consultation, with a report originally due back in November 2025.

-With the consultation period falling during the local government election, and under the City’s Caretaker Policy, community consultation cannot occur during this time.
+The consultation period fell during the local government election, and under the City’s Caretaker Policy, community consultation could not occur during this time.
 As a result, consultation did not proceed as initially planned.

 At the November 2025 Ordinary Meeting of Council, Council resolved to defer the consultation findings to March 2026, with the report now scheduled for the March 2026 Ordinary Council Meeting.